 Our principal business is owning and operating, through our subsidiaries, acute care hospitals, behavioral health centers, surgical hospitals, ambulatory surgery centers and radiation oncology centers.
-As of February 28, 2007, we owned and/or operated or had under construction, 31 acute care hospitals (including 2 new facilities currently being constructed and 4 closed facilities located in Louisiana, as discussed below) and 110 behavioral health centers located in 32 states, Washington, DC and Puerto Rico.
+As of February 28, 2008, we owned and/or operated or had under construction, 31 acute care hospitals (including 1 new facility currently being constructed and 4 closed facilities located in Louisiana, as discussed below) and 113 behavioral health centers located in 32 states, Washington, DC and Puerto Rico.
 Since the third quarter of 2005, four of our acute care facilities in Louisiana were severely damaged and remain closed and non-operational as a result of Hurricane Katrina.
-As part of our ambulatory treatment centers division, we manage and/or own outright or in partnerships with physicians, 12 surgical hospitals and surgery and radiation oncology centers located in 6 states and Puerto Rico.
+As part of our ambulatory treatment centers division, we manage and/or own outright or in partnerships with physicians, 11 surgical hospitals and surgery and radiation oncology centers located in 6 states and Puerto Rico.

-Net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 75%, 79% and 81% of our consolidated net revenues in 2006, 2005 and 2004, respectively.
-Net revenues from our behavioral health care facilities accounted for 25%, 21% and 19% of consolidated net revenues in 2006, 2005 and 2004, respectively.
+Net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 74%, 75% and 79% of our consolidated net revenues in 2007, 2006 and 2005, respectively.
+Net revenues from our behavioral health care facilities accounted for 24%, 25% and 21% of consolidated net revenues in 2007, 2006 and 2005, respectively.
+Approximately 2% of our 2007 consolidated net revenues were recorded in connection with a construction management contract pursuant to the terms of which we built a newly constructed acute care hospital for an unrelated third party that was completed during the first quarter of 2008.